-The purpose of this policy is to outline the progression of use of the bar model across St. Matthew's Catholic Primary School and will run alongside the Maths Policy.
+This policy outlines the progression of the use of the bar model across St. Matthew's Catholic Primary School and will run alongside the Maths Policy.

 Although the use of the bar model is not statutory, it is expected that all staff will teach and model this approach as a method that the children can draw upon where and when required.
 To be proficient at using this model, children need to be introduced to it early in their education.